JuanMartinFajardo/Higher-dimensions/README.md

 Those are some of the questions that you will have to answer to fully complete a level.
 The inhabitants of the surface itself will tell you their story, their worries and maybe some clue.

 There is **no needed background of Mathematics to play this game**.
-Moreover, you will learn a lot of Topology just by playing this game!
+Moreover, you will learn a lot of Topology just by playing it!

 This project is in a very early stage of development.
 So far, I have only completed a 'teaser', where you can walk around different surfaces (Torus, Moebius band, projective plane and Klein bottle) with very simple geometric structures and discover the counter intuitive consequences of orientation.